 If you’re committed to a two-tone kitchen cabinet design but don’t know where to start, you can use a color wheel.
 The color wheel will show you adjacent or analogous colors that work well together.
 It can also help you pair complementary colors or those across from one another on the wheel.
 Pairing neutrals with similar undertones (like warm white and taupe gray) is also a good combination.

-Two-tone cabinets let you play with color.
+A two-tone kitchen cabinet lets you play with color.
 You can choose a bold color on one wall of cabinets or the kitchen island.
 You can also mix complementary neutrals with colored appliances and accessories or layer neutrals on top of a colored base cabinet.
 The countertop can be your color focal point while separating a lighter upper cabinet and darker base cabinets.
 The possibilities are endless and allow you to be creative and unique in your kitchen design.
 Visit our photo gallery for more inspiration.